 Four (4) real-life demonstrator cases, driven by stakeholders of the Aviation value chain belonging at different levels and domains, and bringing on board different kinds of pan-EU data, have been selected as the ICARUS demonstrators, including:

 - Demonstrator II: Enhanced routes analysis of aircraft for improved fuel consumption optimisation and pollution awareness, implemented by PACE and TXT, aerospace solutions providers with extensive customer lists in the aviation domain.
 In detail, the PACE demonstrator leverages the Pacelab Mission Suite, a commercially available software solution for route analysis, aircraft performance and economic investigations, that acts as an aviation data provider and aviation data and service asset consumer in ICARUS.
-The scenarios that expose the linkage between the Pacelab Mission Suite and the ICARUS platform, are: Scenario 1: Pollution Data Analysis to support a more accurate analysis of pollution data and aircraft emissions (through the modelling of pollution data and the prediction of aircraft performance in relation to the environmental impact); and Scenario 2: Massive Route Network Analysis and Evaluation that intends to analyse pollution data on a larger scale, that of a massive route network (typically involving the statistical evaluation of weather data, the modelling of aircraft payload capacity scenarios and the prediction of aircraft performance in relation to the underlying route network).
+The scenarios that expose the linkage between the Pacelab Mission Suite and the ICARUS platform, are: Scenario 1: Pollution Data Analysis to support a more accurate analysis of pollution data and aircraft emissions (through the modelling of pollution data and the prediction of aircraft performance in relation to the environmental impact); and Scenario 2: Massive Route Network Analysis and Evaluation to analyse pollution data on a larger scale, that of a massive route network (typically involving the statistical evaluation of weather data, the modelling of aircraft payload capacity scenarios and the prediction of aircraft performance in relation to the underlying route network).

-- Demonstrator IV: Enhancing inflight experience, to be implemented by CELLOCK, an Information Technology SME providing novel aviation software services in Europe.
+- Demonstrator IV: Enhancing inflight experience, implemented by CELLOCK, an Information Technology SME providing novel aviation software services in Europe.
 The CELLOCK demonstrator utilizes its BoB (Buy-on-Board) inventory and warehouse management system, used by caterers and airlines, and aims to enhance its existing analytics engine, by adding prediction capabilities for airlines and caterers to improve their service efficiency.
-The scenarios to be executed on the ICARUS platform involve: Scenario 1 – Reduce cabin food waste and increase revenue that shall optimize the loading weight of the duty-free and catering trays on board, prior to the flight, while reducing the cabin food waste; and Scenario 2 – Predict profitable discounts and offers to increase inflight sales that offers customised discounts and offers to passengers, increasing their satisfaction and travel experience while increasing the on-board-sales ancillary revenues for airlines (especially low-cost airlines).
+The scenarios executed on the ICARUS platform involve: Scenario 1 – Reduce cabin food waste and increase revenue that shall optimize the loading weight of the duty-free and catering trays on board, prior to the flight, while reducing the cabin food waste; and Scenario 2 – Predict profitable discounts and offers to increase inflight sales that offers customised discounts and offers to passengers, increasing their satisfaction and travel experience while increasing the on-board-sales ancillary revenues for airlines (especially low-cost airlines).